alphagov/government-service-design-manual/service-manual/governance/how-delivery-teams-manage-their-work.md

 ###What goes on a wall

 Different teams need to use different information to manage their work, so walls will differ from team to team.
-However, most walls are used to manage:
+However, most walls are used to manage what:

-+ what the team have yet to start work on
++ the team have yet to start work on
-+ what they’re currently doing
++ they’re currently doing
-+ what they’ve already done
++ they’ve already done

 Work to do is represented as cards that are moved along the wall.
 Sometimes cards are annotated, eg to show who’s working on them or that the work is blocked.

 <img src="/service-manual/assets/images/governance/example-wall.jpg" alt="An example of a wall">

-Team walls capture the flow of work through different stages
+Team walls capture the flow of work through different stages.

 The team should also track:

-+ progress against their goals and key performance indicators (KPIs) - for live data this could be shown on an electronic dashboard like the [GDS performance platform](https://www.gov.uk/performance)
++ progress against their goals and key performance indicators (KPIs) -- for live data this could be shown on an electronic dashboard like the [GDS performance platform](https://www.gov.uk/performance)
 + risks and issues
 + major obstacles to delivery (‘blockers’)
 + important deadlines and dependencies